-Old Spanish-era houses surrounded me as my steps echoed along the cobbled street.
+Old Spanish-era stone houses surrounded me as my steps echoed along the cobbled street.
 I was too early, but at the same time, I realized I was just on time.
-I savored the crisp morning air, the light just beginning to creep beyond the ornate eaves of the east-side house.
+I savored the crisp morning air, the light just beginning to creep beyond the ornate eaves of the east-side houses.
 I held up my camera, composed the scene through the viewfinder, focused the lens and lightly pressed the shutter.
 I thought to myself, I have the photos but I can also write about this.

 I worked on a cube farm and was treated like a machine.
 Everything was so robotic; we weren’t even allowed to personalize our workstations with photographs and mementos that remind us that we, after all, are still humans.

 And so I got intrigued.
 If he can do it, surely, I can too?
 And after years of maybe I should, maybe I shouldn’t, I finally followed suit.
 I started gathering my thoughts into words and my pictures into essays.
 I started Lakad Pilipinas.

 It somehow miraculously grew.
 From ten viewers, eight of which are my office friends—the ninth my mom—it eventually reached figures I never knew it can attain.
 I was still working at the cube then, but I always managed to sneak in some minutes to write and post on my new project.
-The goal ultimately is financial gain—I wanted it to earn and maybe somehow someday, I can also turn in that resignation paper.
+The goal ultimately is financial gain—I wanted it to earn, so that maybe somehow someday, I can also turn in that resignation paper.

 My pet project was almost two years old, gaining momentum on readership and a bit of respect from peers.
 It was, however, not earning me anything.
 It was surely disappointing on that aspect, but on the other hand, after more than seven hundred days of photographs and writings, things had changed.
 Sure, I was still hoping that the blog would produce some dough, but the priority shifted.